Spite fence: California

-Charles Crocker, a railroad investor and owner of a house on Nob Hill in San Francisco, built a high fence around his neighbor's house, Nicholas Yung, spoiling his view, after the neighbor held out for many times the market value of the property.
-(Crocker had wanted to buy the whole block.)
-The neighbor was a German undertaker called Nicolas Yung; Crocker was unsuccessful in purchasing the house until Yung had died.
-The height of the fence meant supporting buttresses had to be used.
+Railroad investor Charles Crocker owned a house on Nob Hill in San Francisco.
+Unable to purchase the house of his neighbour, Nicholas Yung, he built a fence which was high enough to spoil Yung's view.
 The work features in the April 1878 panoramic photo of San Francisco by Eadweard Muybridge.

 In the California case of Wilson v.
 Handley, 97 Cal.
 App.
 4th 1301 (2002), Wilson built a second story onto her log cabin.
 Her neighbor, Handley, did not like this addition, and retaliated by planting a row of evergreen trees, parallel to the property line, that would grow some day to purposely block Wilson's view of Mount Shasta.
 Wilson sued Handley for blocking her view.
 The California Court of Appeals ruled that trees planted parallel to a property line, to purposely block a neighbors' view, constitutes a spite fence and a private nuisance, and is illegal under California Civil Code (Section 841.4).
 The court further noted that bushes or hedges exceeding 6 ft in height in California (6 to 10 ft in other states) that block a neighbor's view are also a "spite fence" and a private nuisance.